EnterpriseDu/GRP_Solver/README.md

 |1280 |  4.99e-11 |   0.01    |     1.01e-10   |        0.24    |
 |2560 |  4.99e-11 |   0.00    |     1.00e-10   |        0.02    |

 It seems that the numerical error quickly goes to the round-off error of the present program, i.e. $1e-10$.
-Therefore it stops to go down further when the computational mesh is more than 320.
+Therefore it stops going down further when the computational mesh is more than 320.